Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/12-measures-of-dispersion/_index.md

 print(f"Standard Deviation of Scores: {std_dev_score}")
 ```

-Remember that you need to import the statistics package for this code do work.
-Do you remember how?
+For this code to function, you must import the statistics package.
+Can you recall how to do this?